-- 1) In order to set cooking times correctly, remember (in referring to the charts on the following pages) that when you increase the amount of foodstuffs the cooking temperature must likewise be proportionately increased and vice-versa.
+remember (in referring to the charts on the following pages) that when you increase the amount of foodstuffs the cooking time must likewise be proportionately increased and vice-versa.
 It is important to respect the "standing" times: standing time means that period during which the food must be left to "rest" after being cooked so as to allow an even greater spreading of the temperature within.
 The temperature of meat, for example, will rise about 5°-8° C. (approx. 9°-15° F.) during the standing time.
-Standing times may be observed either inside or outside the oven. - 2) One of the main things you must do is stir the food several times while it is being cooked.
-This helps make the temperature distribution more uniform and thus shortens the cooking time. - 3) It is also advisable to turn the foodstuff over during its cooking process: this applies especially for meat, whether it is in large pieces (roasts, whole chickens, etc.) or small (chicken breasts, etc.). - 4) Foods having a skin, shell or peel (e.g., apples, potatoes, tomatoes, frankfurters, fish) must be pierced with a fork in several points so as to permit steam to escape and to prevent those items from exploding (see Fig. 4). - 5) If you are preparing a large number of portions of the same food item (e.g., boiled potatoes), place those portions in a Pyrex dish in order to have them cook in a uniform manner (see Fig. 5): - 6) The lower the temperature at which a foodstuff is placed in a microwave oven, the longer the cooking time required.
-Food having a room temperature will cook more quickly than food having a refrigerator temperature. - Always do your cooking by placing the food container in the centre of the turntable. - 8) It is perfectly normal for condensation to form inside the oven and near the air outlet.
-To reduce such condensation, cover the foodstuffs with clear-sheet, wax paper, a glass lid or simply an overturned plate.
-Then, too, foods having a water content (e.g., greens and vegetables) cook better when covered.
+Standing times may be observed either inside or outside the oven.

+- 2) One of the main things you must do is stir the food where appropriate several times while it is being cooked.
+This helps distribute the heat more uniformly and thus shortens the cooking time. - 3) It is also advisable to turn the foodstuff over where appropriate during its cooking process: this applies especially for meat, whether it is in large pieces (roasts, whole chickens, etc.) or small (chicken breasts, etc.). - 4) Foods with a skin, shell or peel (e.g., apples, potatoes, tomatoes, frankfurters, fish) must be pierced with a fork or sharp knife in several points so as to allow steam to escape and prevent exploding. - 5) If you are preparing a large number of portions of the same food item (e.g., boiled potatoes), place them in a large dish to allow uniform cooking. - 6) The lower the temperature at which a foodstuff is placed in a microwave oven, the longer the cooking time required.
+Food having a room temperature will cook more quickly than food having a refrigerator temperature. - 7) Always cook by placing the food container in the centre of the turntable. - 8) It is perfectly normal for condensation to form inside the oven and near the air outlet.
+To reduce such condensation, cover the foodstuffs with clear-film, wax paper, a glass lid or simply an overturned plate.
+Foods having a water content (e.g., greens and vegetables) cook better when covered.
 The covering of food also helps keep the oven clean on the inside.
-Use clear-sheet made expressly for microwave ovens.
+Make sure when using clear films that they are suitable for microwave use.